AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 ## FetchClientValues

-[`fetchClientValues`](https://discord.js.org/#/docs/main/v11/class/ShardClientUtil?scrollTo=fetchClientValues) gets Client properties from all shards.
-This is what you should use when you would like to get any of the nested properties of the Client, such as `guilds.size` or `uptime`.
+[`fetchClientValues`](https://discord.js.org/#/docs/main/v12/class/ShardClientUtil?scrollTo=fetchClientValues) gets Client properties from all shards.
+This is what you should use when you would like to get any of the nested properties of the Client, such as `guilds.cache.size` or `uptime`.
 It's useful for getting things like Collection sizes, basic client properties, and unprocessed information about the client.

 Example: